aimms/how-to/Articles/362/362-multi-timezone.rst

 blocks of 240 minutes instead of 4 hours making the granularity of the timeslots shown minute instead of hour.
-The date time picker thus shows both hours and minutes, instead of just hours when clicking the clock in the lower left corner.
+The date time picker thus shows both hours and minutes, instead of just hours when clicking the clock in the lower right corner.

 To get back to the date selector, click the calendar icon in the lower left of this dialog.